spartaxians/docker-ubuntu-xrdp-mate-custom/README.md

 - Epiphany web browser (ubuntu repo)
 - Custom xrdp.ini script
 - Default UK Keyboard layout (Can be changed)
-- Default UK Timezone (Can be changed)
+- Default UK Timezone (Can be changed by changing timezones)
 - You are now able to set the time zone with the TZ variable
 - Ability to run a script on container startup.
 This is useful for installing packages that are needed.
 - Local Drive mapping (require elevated rights with this parameter ```--privileged=true```)